marcanalella/remida/drywall-works/bespoke-drywall-design.md

       - path: images/bespoke-drywall-design/photo (6).jpg
         image_alt: Design Is One 2
         caption: This is the caption of the image
-      - path: images/bespoke-drywall-design/photo (7).jpg
-        image_alt: Design Is One 3
-        caption: This is the caption of the image
       - path: images/bespoke-drywall-design/photo (8).jpg
         image_alt: Design Is One 3
-        caption: This is the caption of the image
-      - path: images/bespoke-drywall-design/photo (9).jpg
-        image_alt: Design Is One 1
         caption: This is the caption of the image
       - path: images/bespoke-drywall-design/photo (10).jpg
         image_alt: Design Is One 2